 Also by default, the installer places all installed content and other preferences within your current user's folder.
 By clicking the ellipsis icon (...), a file chooser will appear that allows you to select another location for installation.
 (Changing this setting will also move any preexisting library file to the new location.)

-The Help tab provides links to documentation and resource both within the application package and online.
+The Help tab provides links to documentation and resources both within the application package and online.

 Again, several pages exist within this tab: